hyperledger/firefly-perf-cli/README.md

 In the test configuration you define one or more test _instances_ for a single `ffperf` process to run.
 An instance then describes running one or more test _cases_ with a dedicated number of goroutine _workers_ against a _sender_ org and a _recipient_ org.
-The test configuration consumes a reference the stack JSON configuration produced by the [`ff` CLI](https://github.com/firefly-cli) (or can be defined manually) to understand the network topology, so that sender's and recipient's just refer to indices within the stack.
+The test configuration consumes a file reference to the stack JSON configuration produced by the [`ff` CLI](https://github.com/firefly-cli) (or can be defined manually) to understand the network topology, so that sender's and recipient's just refer to indices within the stack.